GLOBAL MARKETS-German jitters weigh on stocks, ECB doubts lift yields

 On Thursday, ECB President Mario Draghi, speaking after the

-central bank kept policy on hold as expected, said the ECB was
+central bank kept its policy on hold as expected, said the ECB

 That disappointed investors who were looking for more